fablabbcn/fablabs.io/README.md

 Check out also the [API Reference](https://docs.fablabs.io/swagger/index.html), the [Examples](https://github.com/fablabbcn/examples.fablabs.io), and the [fablabs.js library](https://github.com/fablabbcn/fablabsjs).

+The API docs are hosted in this repo: https://github.com/fablabbcn/docs.fablabs.io

 ### Getting an API Token

 1. Login to fablabs.io